 used are "How many fingers

-am I holding up?" (helpful bystander), "I don't wanna go to school mommy" and "Anybody get the license number of that truck?" (victim)
+am I holding up?" (helpful bystander), some variation of "I don't wanna go to school today, mommy" and "Anybody get the number of that truck?" (victim)

 A subtrope of Non Sequitur